-The Qatar Foundation Primary Health Care Center (QF PHCC), located in the HBKU Student Center, is the primary health care center for all Education City students and is currently free of charge with your student insurance card.
+The Qatar Foundation Primary Health Care Center (QF PHCC), located in the QF Student Center (Multaqa), is the primary health care center for all Education City students.
 The QF PHCC is staffed by general physicians, a gynecologist, dentists, nurses, and most recently, a psychiatrist.
 The Center provides routine curative health services, basic dental care, counseling, and emergency and trauma care.

-Additionally, Kholoud Pharmacy, located in the HBKU Student Center and within QF PHCC, can provide students with the prescriptions QF PHCC physicians order.
+Additionally, Kulud Pharmacy, located in the QF Student Center and within QF PHCC, can fill students with the prescriptions.